silx-kit/pyFAI/doc/source/usage/tutorial/CCD_Calibration/CCD_calibration.rst

 The picture used is the one of a regular metallic grid of holes (spaced by 5mm), just in front of the detector.
-We will assume holes are circular what looks correct in first apploximation.
+We will assume holes are circular what looks correct in first approximation.
 Paralax error will be ignored in a first time.

 Peak picking